Covid 19 coronavirus: The Government targets South Auckland in new virus testing blitz

-The Government is embarking on a week-long Covid-19 testing blitz, promising to test 70,000 people in a bid to "further tighten the screws on this allusive virus".
+The Government is embarking on a week-long Covid-19 testing blitz, promising to test 70,000 people in a bid to "further tighten the screws on this elusive virus".

 The approach will be "aggressively targeted," according to Health Minister Chris Hipkins, with a specific focus on South Auckland.